allinurl/goaccess/README.md

 append it to the original dataset.

 The `--http-method` and `--http-protocol` settings must match those used to create the database because they determine how request keys are grouped.
+A restore with mismatched settings is rejected, while databases created before GoAccess recorded this metadata report a warning instead.

 ##### NOTES #####